Channa striata: Culinary

-According to traditional Chinese medicine theories, all snakehead fishes are helpful with wound healing, especially when boiled into soup, which made snakehead fishes a popular choice of food in sinosphere.
+According to traditional Chinese medicine theories, all snakehead fishes are helpful with wound healing, especially when boiled into soup, which made snakehead fishes a popular choice of food in the Sinosphere.

 Immune system

 Worldwide inland fish culture industry is suffering from massive economic losses due to epizootic ulcerative syndrome (EUS) and fish-based pathogens.
 The available literature indicate that infection from fish pathogens like bacteria (Aeromonas hydrophila and Aeromonas sobria), fungi (Aphanomyces invadans) and viruses can cause stunted growth and severe mortality in the C. striatus.
 Channa striatus rely on their innate immune components to fight against these infections.
 Some of the immune molecules that have been characterized in Channa striatus includes Chemokine, Chemokine receptors, Thioredoxin, Superoxide dismutase, Serine Protease, Cathepsin, Lectin.

 In culture

 The Bathini Goud Brothers in Hyderabad, India, promote the swallowing of live murrel fish and herbs claimed as a treatment for asthma, although the high court ruled they cannot call it "medicine".
 They give it free to children on Mrigasira Nakshatra.
 No evidence indicates it is clinically effective, and children's rights campaigners have called for it to be banned.